dotnet/iot/src/devices/HardwareMonitor/README.md

 ## Documentation

 This binding works on Windows only.
 It requires that OpenHardwareMonitor (<https://openhardwaremonitor.org/>) is running in the background.
 While that tool requires elevated permissions to work, the binding (and the application using it) does not.
 Check out <https://github.com/hexagon-oss/openhardwaremonitor> for an improved fork with some additional features.
+The latest version contains a new transport protocol between the tool and the binding (HTTP instead of WMI), which improves the reliability of the data and additionally allows reading the performance data from a remote computer.

 The binding supports some additional, "virtual" sensor measuments that are derived from other values.
 The following extra values are provided: